How do the planets and stars speak to each other?

 And how do they speak to me?
 By giving us all choices, information, light, maybe the odd challenge, opportunities to learn and grow.

 We are humans living on the most astonishing and amazing planet in this incredible Universe we call home.
-If you would like to explore more about astrology please join the free Astrology and Tarot Facebook group here and I have a second free group committed to us exploring our true purpose and expressing it confidently and that is Walking your Talk – join here!
+If you would like to explore more about astrology please join the our free group Star Clarity Earth Magic – join here!

 As always, with love, from Alison x